Vigneshkalvium/E-Commerce_follow_along/README.md

 # Milestone 11

 In Milestone 11, I focused on implementing functionality to send and receive product data between the backend and frontend of my e-commerce project.
 On the backend, I created an API endpoint that retrieves all products from MongoDB, sending the data to the frontend in JSON format.
 On the frontend, I created a function to fetch the product data and display it dynamically using a previously created product card component.
 This milestone helped me understand how to handle data transfer between the backend and frontend and how to display dynamic content using React components.

+# Milestone 12

+In Milestone 12, I focused on filtering product data based on the user’s email and displaying it dynamically on the frontend.
+On the backend, I created an API endpoint that retrieves products from MongoDB based on a specific user email.
+On the frontend, I developed a function to fetch the filtered data and displayed it using the previously created product card component.
+This milestone helped me understand how to filter data with specific constraints and pass it to the client for dynamic rendering, improving how user-specific product information is handled and shown.